yash-tr/File-indexing-services/README.md

 ## Source Files

-- `b-tree1.cpp`: Contains the implementation of the B-Tree indexing algorithm.
+- `b-tree.cpp`: Contains the implementation of the B-Tree indexing algorithm.
-- `binarysearchtree1.cpp`: Contains the implementation of the Binary Search Tree (BST) indexing algorithm.
+- `binarysearchtree.cpp`: Contains the implementation of the Binary Search Tree (BST) indexing algorithm.
-- `hashing1.cpp`: Contains the implementation of the Hashing indexing algorithm.
+- `hashing.cpp`: Contains the implementation of the Hashing indexing algorithm.
-- `search1.cpp`: Contains the implementation for searching files in a directory.
+- `search.cpp`: Contains the implementation for searching files in a directory.
 - `main.cpp`: The main entry point for the program, handling user interaction and invoking indexing/searching methods.

 ## How to Build and Run